Available with Workflow Manager license.

-Step templates are preconfigured steps designed to perform various types of actions when a job is run, such as opening a map, running a geoprocessing tool, asking a question, and so on.
-Each step template contains a preconfigured name and default values for step logic, style, and help.
+Step templates are preconfigured steps designed to perform various types of actions when a job is run, such as opening a map, running a tool, asking a question, and so on.
+Each step template contains a preconfigured name and default values for step properties, options, and styling.
 When a step template is added to a workflow diagram, it becomes a unique step in the workflow and its default values can be customized as necessary.

 Workflow Manager allows work to be associated with a geographic location that can assist with managing and automating your jobs.
 The job's location can be defined as a point, line, polygon, or as multipart lines and polygons.
 You can also use a job's location to streamline jobs as follows:

-- Visualize jobs that are in progress on a map to create a visual job status dashboard.
+- Visualize jobs on a map and change the color of the locations based on attribute values defined in shared charts to create a visual job status manager.

 - Zoom to a job's location when a map is opened in the Workflow Manager web app.